 The Senlac Jack returns to port.

-A morning vista, from the top of the beach by Pelham Place in Hastings.
+A morning vista, seen from the top of the beach by Pelham Place in Hastings.

 This visit was to the beach next to Pelham in Hastings, a south east facing shingle beach.
 Much of this beach has been created from land reclaimed from the sea.
 With the advent of the railways in the 19th century, more tourists arrived in Hastings and so more beach space was required.
 The beach is generally shingle, but sand is exposed at low tide.
-I was struck by the damage to the harbour wall and wanted to learn more, hence my chat with Paul in the Sea Anglers Association building by the beach.
+An explanation of the recent damage to the harbour wall was given by Paul in the Sea Anglers Association building by the beach.

 Paul explains the importance of Hastings’ history and status to his world today.

-The scene on Hastings beach by Pelham, in the winter.
+The scene on the beach at Hastings, by Pelham.